 (4) Your consent for receiving newsletters may be revoked at any time and the newsletter unsubscribed.
 Revocation can be achieved by a click on a link included in the email of every newsletter or by writing to us declaring your wish to unsubscribe using any of contact options in the Imprint.

-(5) Please note that when you read our newsletter we analyze your usage behavior.
+(5) In addition, you can also give your consent for us to evaluate your user behavior when sending the newsletter.
 In order to achieve this analysis the email contains what are known as web beacons or pixel tags, which loads an image file consisting of a single pixel that is stored on our website.
 We combine the data specified in § 3 with the web beacon, your email address and an ID uniquely allocated to you.
 The links contained in the newsletter also refer to this ID.
 Using this information we compile a user profile, which enables us to tailor our offers to your individual interests.
 We also record when you read our newsletter, which links inside it you click on and deduce from this what interests you.
 We combine this information with your activity while using our website.
 You may object to this tracking at any time, by contacting us.
 This information is stored for as long as you are subscribed for the newsletter.
 After you unsubscribe we store the information statically and anonymously.
 Such tracking is not possible if you have configured your email client to not show images by default.
 In that case the newsletter is not entirely displayed and you will perhaps not be able use all of its functions.
 When you manually override this setting and permit images to be shown, the tracking described above will proceed.

 § 7 Refusal or withdrawal of your permission for processing your data